tada-team/tdproto-sphinx/docs/chat_paths.rst

   :param team_id: ID of the team.
   :param chat_id: ID of the chat.
-  :reqjson object: The :ref:`tdproto-Message` object.
+  :reqjson object: The :tdproto:ref:`Message` object.
   :resjson boolean ok: True if no error occured.
   :status 200: No error.